Passive Variable Impedance For Shared Control: Proposed Passivation Methods

 Opposed to energy tank formulations using an energy accumulator state variable, we are using physical spring energy inherent to impedance control.
 We thus obtain the next $d_{i,k+1}$

 The approach is summarized in \Cref{algo:limit_spring_deflection_discrete}.
-Note that \cite{lee2010passive} arrive at a condition similar to ours in \eqref{eq:spring_deflection:discrete_passivity} treating the different problem of modulating a target for constant stiffness, with the resulting controller not allowing for driving into contact.
+Note that \cite{lee2010passive} arrive at a condition similar to ours in \eqref{eq:spring_deflection:discrete_passivity} treating the different problem of modulating a target for constant stiffness, thus not passivating stiffness changes.